Terms And Conditions

 - By the end of the program the teams will have all the necessary documents to approach potential regional and international partners towards realizing their feature film project.

-- At the end of the Lodge program, teams will present their projects to an audience of international producers, sales agents, and other film industry professionals at the Red Sea International Film Festival.
+- At the end of the Feature Films Program, teams will present their projects to an audience of international producers, sales agents, and other film industry professionals at the Red Sea International Film Festival.

 - During the Festival, the teams will also have one-on-one meetings with key decision makers and will gain visibility through The Book of Projects and network.